 (integer

-), it will generate this:{ "key": 20 }
+), it will generate this:

-message-host
+Proposal: message-host

-to only accepts objectsmessage-host
+to only accepts objects

 .
 It currently accepts either a string, which is the name of function exposed by the FTD host, or it can be an object, that has to define a key function

-, which will be the function.
 In general I am not fond of “string values”, because if you make a typo, ftd interpreter can’t help you.
 The host functions are provided by host language, and ftd compiler has no idea about host functions.
 Ideally FTD compiler should have some knowledge about capabilities provided by host, maybe some sort of schema and type definition?

 In the meanwhile, accepting both string and object, I now consider an anti-pattern, we should only support well known object constructors:

--- import: fpm -- ftd.text: Switch To Dark Mode $on-click$: message-host $fpm.switch-to-dark-mode
+-- import: fastn -- ftd.text: Switch To Dark Mode $on-click$: message-host $fastn.switch-to-dark-mode

-message-host switch-to-dark-mode
+Is superior to message-host switch-to-dark-mode

 , where switch-to-dark-mode

-was a string, but $fpm.switch-to-dark-mode
+was a string, but $fastn.switch-to-dark-mode

 , async